aws-samples/simple-game-studio-on-aws/README.md

 After few minutes...
 Wow!
 You got an AMI for your build nodes!
 You can see your AMI in "AMIs" menu.

+### (Example) UE4 Setup on Build Nodes

+1. RDP into your instance
+1. Download UE4 source (from Github, internal repository, or upload to S3 and download it)
+1. Place UE4 files into `C:\UE4`
+1. Setup build environments
+1. Execute `C:\UE4\Setup.bat` and `C:\UE4\GenerateProjectFiles.bat`
+1. Build the Engine (e.g. `call C:\UE4\Engine\Build\BatchFiles\Rebuild.bat -Target="ShaderCompileWorker Win64 Development" -Target="UE4Editor Win64 Development" -WaitMutex -FromMsBuild`)
+1. Run `sysprep`, and make your build image (refer: https://aws.amazon.com/jp/premiumsupport/knowledge-center/sysprep-create-install-ec2-windows-amis/)

+Tips: Refer `docs/setup-ue4.ps1` for automation.
+Steps are 1) Place UE4 source to your resource bucket, 2) modify variables at the top of the script, 3) and run it.

 ### Launch Build Nodes

 1. Open Jenkins